emm-aah/wellness-wien/README.md

 ## Scope

 Some of the features that would be useful in implementing our strategy were:

--Descriptive sections for each class thats offered through words, images or videos.
+* Descriptive sections for each class thats offered through words, images or videos.
--A timetable for potential clients to see what is available to them at their ability with their own schedule.
+* A timetable for potential clients to see what is available to them at their ability with their own schedule.
--Links to other resources of the company e.g. facebook and instagram pages.
+* Links to other resources of the company e.g. facebook and instagram pages.
--Reviews of past customers
+* Reviews of past customers
--Contact information and link to google maps.
+* Contact information and link to google maps.

 ## Structure